gbmhunter/blog/content/electronics/components/resistors/_index.md

 ## Power Resistors

 Power resistors is a term used with resistors which are usually rated to dissipate 1W or more of power (without heatsinking).

+{{% img src="bunch-of-ceramic-power-resistors.jpg" width="600px" caption="A bunch of ceramic power resistors rated from 5 to 25W of power dissipation." %}}

 They can be used to intentionally heat things, as the picture below shows.
 This image below is a common 5W resistor being used to heat a small container of oil, with a copper thermostat from a hot water cylinder being used to control the temperature.